Oath Keepers trial: Jan. 6 was 'rebellion,' prosecutor says - NewsBreak

 In messages and comments read to the jury, the Oath Keepers repeatedly warned of violence if Biden were to become president.
 During a December interview, Rhodes called senators “traitors” and warned that the Oath Keepers would have to “overthrow, abort or abolish Congress."
 He described Jan.
 6 as a “hard constitutional deadline” for stopping the transfer of power.

 The Oath Keepers organized training, including one session on “unconventional warfare."
-Before coming to Washington, they stashed “weapons of war” at a Virginia hotel to serve as “quick reaction force" that could get guns into the capital quickly if necessary, the prosecutor said.
+Before coming to Washington, they set up “quick reaction force” teams with “weapons of war” stashed at a Virginia hotel so they could get them into the capital quickly if necessary, the prosecutor said.

 As Oath Keepers stormed the Capitol in helmets and other battle gear, Rhodes remained on the outside, like “a general surveying his troops on a battlefield,” Nestler said.
 After the attack, the elated Oath Keepers went to a Virginia restaurant to celebrate their victory, the prosecutor said.

+They planned to continue “that war,” but "thankfully their plans were foiled,” Nestler said.

 In the days between the riot and Biden’s inauguration, Rhodes spent more than $17,000 on firearm parts, ammunition and other items, prosecutors say.
-Shortly after the insurrection, Rhodes was secretly recorded saying that his “only regret is that they should have brought rifles,” Nestler said.
+About a week after the insurrection, Rhodes was secretly recorded saying that his “only regret is that they should have brought rifles,” Nestler said.

+Prosecutors showed jurors a slew of videos, including showing Meggs, Harrelson and others firing AR-15 style rifles at targets at a range.
+Meggs sent the video, set to rock music, to a group on Jan.
+5 and declared: “We are ready!” the prosecutor said.

-Among those who may testify during the trial, which will last several weeks, are three Oath Keepers who've pleaded guilty to seditious conspiracy and are cooperating with prosecutors in hopes of getting lighter sentences.
+Among those expected to testify during the trial, which will last several weeks, are three Oath Keepers who have pleaded guilty to seditious conspiracy and are cooperating with prosecutors in hopes of getting lighter sentences.
 They include a man who says that after arriving in Washington, Meggs told him that another Florida Oath Keeper had brought explosives in his RV.

 The government's first witness was a FBI agent, who responded on Jan.
 6 to help rescue senators.
 He described lawmakers crying, broken doors and windows and a scene that “looked like a bomb had gone off.”